sachin-pikle/gdk-oci-samples/gdk-oci-tracing-mvn/README.md

-# Build a Java application with the Graal Development Kit for Micronaut (GDK), and OCI Object Storage
+# Configure a Java application to send traces to Oracle Cloud Infrastructure (OCI) APM Tracing using the Graal Development Kit for Micronaut (GDK)

-This repo contains the sample code used in the Live Labs workshop --> [Build a Java application with the Graal Development Kit for Micronaut (GDK), and Oracle Cloud Infrastructure (OCI) Object Storage](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3858)
+This repo contains the sample code used in the Live Labs workshop --> [Configure a Java application to send traces to Oracle Cloud Infrastructure (OCI) APM Tracing using the Graal Development Kit for Micronaut (GDK)](https://apexapps.oracle.com/pls/apex/f?p=133:180:11329413485967::::wid:3858)

 ## Git clone this sample